Third Grade Experience

 Mathematics

 Country Day’s math program is designed to build fluent mathematicians, skilled and perseverant problem solvers and creative thinkers.
-Our teaching is based on the Math in Focus curriculum, and the core focus in the Lower School is on building a deep understanding of number sense, operations, and computation.
+Our teaching is based on the Math in Focus program, and the core focus in the Lower School is on building a deep understanding of number sense, operations, and computation.
 Our students learn not just how to solve rote problems, but how to think mathematically and tackle real-world, rigorous mathematical problems.

 Skills and Concepts